 According to the Frightmare Manor website, paranormal activity at this location has shut down numerous businesses over the years.
 The last business at this location was a restaurant that closed in 2001.
 The home remained vacant until it was converted over to an official haunted house attraction in 2009.

 Food, drink, and branded gear, will be available for purchase.

-The owners of the private resident haunt, enjoy the thrill of the scare.
+The owners of the popular residential haunt, enjoy the thrill of the scare.
 Their goal is to completely immerse you in your worst nightmare.
 The best part is that this 2-minute attraction is totally FREE!

 Knoxville Ghost Tours

 - 36 Market Square, Knoxville